Automation Toolkit Getting Started

 < Back to Help menu

-This article guides you through an example project, to help understand the basics of working with the Automation Toolkit.
+This article guides you through a simple project, to help you get started with the Automation Toolkit.

 The project includes an example file to download.
-By working along with each stage you will get to grips with the fundamentals much faster.
+By working along with each stage you will get to grips with the fundamentals of the tool faster.

 Contents